SovnSkyrim/Aldrnari/README.md

 TitansBane, author of [Elysium](https://github.com/TitansBane/Elysium) has stated this: "When using Zangdar's ENB, the one within Elysium that **doesn't fit the weather mod** used in this list, I had more FPS than with Elysium, reaching a steady 60 FPS with a 3080, unlike Elysium which would dip to 50FPS.
 The key here is that the **recommended ENBs**, suited for NLA, are even **heavier** resulting in dips at 45FPS at times, all of this at 1440p."

-No performance options are available for now as this is a Beta; however, this may change at some point.
+No performance options are available for now.
 If your PC does not meet the specifications required for this list, my other list, [QWEST!](https://github.com/SovnSkyrim/QWEST), will probably work for you.
 It's made so that everyone can play it.

 Disclaimer: Any questions regarding the specs and performance of the list will be redirected to here if you're asking me.
 I cannot stress how much I will not change the performance of the list.
 It is primarily made for screen-archery with innovative gameplay.
 You are free to modify the list once you have it to fit your frames dream, but I will not support you in doing so.